GPRK Q4 2025 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Adjusted EBITDA: Reached $277 million for the year, with Q4 adjusted EBITDA at $46 million, impacted by lower prices and nonrecurring items.
+• Adjusted EBITDA: Full-year adjusted EBITDA reached $277 million, with Q4 adjusted EBITDA at $46 million, impacted by lower prices and nonrecurring items.

-• Capital Expenditure: Invested $98 million in 2025, achieving a 2.8x adjusted EBITDA to CapEx ratio and an 18% return on average capital employed (ROACE).
+• Capital Expenditures: Invested $98 million in 2025, achieving a 2.8x adjusted EBITDA to CapEx ratio and an 18% return on average capital employed (ROACE).

-• Operating Costs: Average operating costs were $13.4 per barrel; G&A costs averaged $4.8 per barrel.
+• Operating Costs: Average operating costs were $13.4 per barrel, with G&A at $4.8 per barrel.
+Q4 costs included one-time expenses expected to reverse in Q1 2026.

 2. Strategic Updates and Business Highlights

-• Portfolio Reset: GeoPark is undergoing a strategic reset, focusing on strengthening its Colombian operations while expanding into unconventional plays in Argentina.
+• Portfolio Reset: GeoPark is undergoing a strategic portfolio reset, focusing on strengthening its Colombian operations while expanding into unconventional plays in Argentina, particularly Vaca Muerta.

 3. Forward Guidance and Outlook

-• Cost Guidance: Expected operating costs for 2026 are projected to be between $13 to $15 per barrel, with G&A costs around $4 per barrel.
+• Cost Guidance: For 2026, lifting costs are expected to be in the range of $13 to $15 per barrel, with G&A projected at $4 per barrel.

 4. Bad News, Challenges, or Points of Concern

-• Lower Oil Prices: The decline in realized prices has impacted revenue and EBITDA margins.
+• Lower Oil Prices: The decline in realized oil prices impacted revenues and EBITDA margins.

 5. Notable Q&A Insights

-• Argentina Operations: Plans to start drilling in Vaca Muerta were confirmed, with expectations of increased production by the end of 2026.
+• Argentina Operations: Progress in Vaca Muerta includes upcoming drilling campaigns and operational improvements, with expectations for production increases by year-end 2026.